set-soft/sd_webui_rx5500/README.md

    Also note that the first generation will need more memory, so don't start changing the image size, keep it low for the first generated image.
 9. Have fun!

+All the data will be stored in the *~/dockerx/* folder.
+Take a look at *~/dockerx/webui_data/* for the web interface data.
+The *~/dockerx/webui_data/* is the cache for the system running inside the container.
+Generated stuff will be stored in *~/dockerx/webui_data/outputs*.
+The downloaded AI data can be found in *~/dockerx/webui_data/models*.